tsakim/bipcm/docs/index.rst

 ================================================================================

 The Bipartite Partial Configuration Model (BiPCM) is a statistical null model for binary bipartite networks.
-It offers an unbiased method of analyzing node similarities and obtaining statistically validated monopartite projections [Saracco2016]_.
+It offers an unbiased method for
+analyzing node similarities and obtaining statistically validated monopartite projections [Saracco2016]_.

 The BiPCM is related to the `Bipartite Configuration Model (BiCM)
 <https://github.com/tsakim/bicm>`_ [Saracco2015]_, but imposes only constraints
 on the degrees of one bipartite node layer.
-It belongs to a series of entropy-based null model for binary biparite networks, see also
+It belongs to a series of entropy-based null models for binary biparite networks, see also

 * `BiCM <https://github.com/tsakim/bicm>`_ - Bipartite Configuration Model
 * `BiRG <https://github.com/tsakim/birg>`_ - Bipartite Random Graph